confluentinc/jmx-monitoring-stacks/README.md

 # How to use with cp-ansible

-To add JMX exporter configurations from this project into [cp-ansible](https://github.com/confluentinc/cp-ansible) add the following configurations:
+To add JMX exporter configurations from this project into [Confluent cp-ansible](https://github.com/confluentinc/cp-ansible) add the following configurations:

 ```yaml
     zookeeper_jmxexporter_config_source_path: ../jmx-monitoring-stacks/shared-assets/jmx-exporter/zookeeper.yml